 There are authors who accept the idea of the price of lottery tickets as a way of learning how you feel about how likely various events are, but point out that you might feel uncomfortable having the same price for both buying and selling a ticket.
 This leads to what is now called the field of imprecise probabilities (for example Walley (1990)).
 This book concentrates on the simpler theory, supposing that your buying and selling prices are the same for all tickets.
+Another possibility is that you might refuse to offer bets.
+While that position prevents you from being a sure loser, it also prevents you from having the benefit of the theory.
+However, in Chapter 4 there is discussion of reluctance to bet on certain random variables.

 An excellent general introduction to uncertainty is Lindley (2006).

-Avoiding being a sure loser requires that your prices adhere to the following equations: (1.1) $Pr\{A\} \ge 0$ for all events A
+Avoiding being a sure loser requires that your prices adhere to the following equations:

-- (1.2) $Pr\{S\} = 1$, where S is the sure event - (1.3) If A and B are disjoint events, then $Pr\{A \cup B\} = Pr\{A\} + Pr\{B\}$.
+- (1.1) $Pr\{A\} \ge 0$ for all events A - (1.2) $Pr\{S\} = 1$ , where S is the sure event - (1.3) If A and B are disjoint events, then $Pr\{A \cup B\} = Pr\{A\} + Pr\{B\}$ .